 Museo del Risparmio (Saving Museum)

 The Savings Museum is a multi-media, interactive museum set up in 2012 by Intesa Sanpaolo.
-Dedicated to families, adults and children, the museum explains the concepts of saving and investing with a clear, simple language, to help improve financial literacy.
+Dedicated to families, adults and children, the museum explains the concepts of saving and investing with a clear, simple language, to help improve financial literacy and also to combat the wider phenomenon of social exclusion.
 In 2013 it founded the International Federation of Finance Museums (IFFM) in collaboration with the Museum of Global Finance in Beijing, the Museum of American Finance in New York and the Global Financial Literacy Excellence Center in Washington, and became co-chair in 2022.

 Projects and events for schools developed by the Saving Museum